Codeception/AspectMock/docs/Test.md

 #### *public static* double($classOrObject, array $params = Array ( ) )
 `test::double` registers class or object to track its calls.
-In second argument you may pass values that mocked mathods should return.
+In second argument you may pass values that mocked methods should return.

 Returns either of [**ClassProxy**](https://github.com/Codeception/AspectMock/blob/master/docs/ClassProxy.md) (when a string was passed) or [**InstanceProxy**](https://github.com/Codeception/AspectMock/blob/master/docs/InstanceProxy.md) (when an object was passed).